chrschmidt/aoc/README.md

 part1.awk and part2.awk, if existing, are what's used for a single solution.

-merged.awk merges both parts and might be streamlined/optimized further.
+merged.awk is a combined solution and might be streamlined/optimized further, if it exists on top of part1/part2.

 mergedb.awk, mergedc.awk, ... if existing are further optimizations, for profit through fun.

+Solutions in the repository are usually polished and not necessarily exactly the ones used for solving.

 # The hashbang

 ## Old style

-If you see this unusual abort condition:
+If you see one of these abort conditions:

     (FNR < NR) { exit }
+    (FILENAME != "input.txt") { exit }

 This is needed for having the file executable via